 AI-related file patterns (⚠️ User confirmation required):

-claudedocs/ - Claude Code analysis/reports.claude/ - Claude Code configuration*.ai.md, *.claude.md - AI-generated markdown.cursor/ - Cursor IDE configuration*.copilot.md - GitHub Copilot files.aider*, aider.*.md - Aider AI files*.gpt.md - ChatGPT related filesIf AI files detected: Present options and handle user choice.
+claudedocs/ - Claude Code analysis/reports.claude/ - Claude Code configuration*.ai.md, *.claude.md - AI-authored markdown.cursor/ - Cursor IDE configuration*.copilot.md - GitHub Copilot files.aider*, aider.*.md - Aider AI files*.gpt.md - ChatGPT related filesIf AI files detected: Present options and handle user choice.

 Options: